 In 1981 and 1982, sponsored by the National Geographic Society and the Zoological Society of San Diego, Alexander Peal and Phillip Robinson conducted a park feasibility study which recommended the establishment of Sapo (Sarpo*) National Park, symbolically designating a site in Jarpukehn, Liberia as the Sapo National Park Research Station.
 In 1982, Peal and Robinson met personally with the Liberian head of state, Samuel K. Doe, to recruit his support for the establishment of Sapo National Park.

 The Sapo National Park was officially designated in 1983 by a military decree.
 It was, and still is, managed by the FDA.
 Two civil wars between 1989 and 2003 all but halted nature conservation activities, although a number of small-scale conservation activities were carried out by national and international NGOs during this time, often in collaboration with the FDA.
 With the return of stability, conservation efforts again gathered pace once again.
 The year 2001 saw the launch of the Liberia Forest Reassessment (LFR) project, a multi-partner initiative which produced current information on Liberiaâs forest cover conducting field visits of identified forest blocks to assess biological and socio-economic characteristics.

 Concurrently, in 2002, the Government of Liberia signed a MOU with Conservation International pledging to set aside 30% of its remaining forests for conservation, including the creation of protected areas.
 This pledge was formalized in 2003 in the Act for the Establishment for a Protected Forest Area Network, leading to the expansion of Sapo National Park by 50,000 Ha (making its final size 180,400 Ha) and the formation of Liberiaâs second protected area- East Nimba Nature Reserve (ENNR) (13,500 Ha).

 In 2007 an FDA-led workshop to discuss Liberiaâs Protected Areas Network Strategy resulted in the testing the concept through the creation of three new proposed protected areas for Liberia, namely Lake Piso, Gola National Forest, and Wonegizi Forest, greatly supported by the World Banks Consolidation of Protected Area Network (COPAN) project.
-To date (June 2018) the Lake Piso Multiple Use Reserve (97,159 Ha) and Gola National Forest Park (780,000 Ha) have been gazetted.
+The Lake Piso Multiple Use Reserve (97,159 Ha) and Gola National Forest Park (780,000 Ha) have been gazetted.
 Cestos-Sankwehn and Grebo-Krahn were proposed in 2016.